 Nancy was his fourth wife, the best for him, the worst to us; perhaps.
-She could be simply wonderful, full of love and care, except when it mattered most- at times of stress or uncertainty, times of fear of the unknown.
+She could be simply wonderful, often full of love and care and kindness.
+Except when it mattered most to us- at times of stress or uncertainty, times of fear of the unknown.
 It is then the damage is done.

-Our mother was my fathers first wife, the second we never knew, but for two brief comments years later.
-One “it was a rebound.” two “it was an expensive divorce.”
+Our mother was my father’s first wife, the second we never knew but for two brief comments years later.
+One “it was a rebound,” two “it was an expensive divorce.”

 We all where hurt deeply, wounded by divorce.
-My father from his parents, and our mother, Nancy and her children by her failed marriage with their father, the prize fighter- Ray.
+My father from his parents’, and our mother, Nancy and her children by her failed marriage with their father, the prize fighter- Ray.

 I really did love her.
 It was not always easy but it was my choice.
 I chose to lover her for his sake, and for the sake of my Lord who said “father forgive them for they know not what they do”.
-His grace allowed me to love her.
+His grace allowed me to truly love her.

-And the heavenly father did forgive her, if she asked it of him and so did I for the sake of grace; amazing grace.
+And the heavenly father did forgive her, if she asked it of him, and so did I for the sake of grace; amazing grace.

-Truth comes to those that wait, and trust.
+Truth comes to those that wait and trust.

 I learned from life with Nancy that the abused become abusers and blame their victims the way their perpetrators did.

 I am not sure if it was Nancy’s mother, her father or her prize fighter first husband and father of her children- Ray, that abused her more.
 Abused her so much that she became mean to us.
 But it was not my father.
 He broke his hand once hitting the wall rather than striking Charlene while he worked through his long divorce with her.